 All of the code for the project can be found on Github in the AEM Guide repo:

-In addition each part of the tutorial has its own branch, allowing a user to begin the tutorial at any point by simply checking out the branch that corresponds to the previous part.
+In addition, each part of the tutorial has its own branch in GitHub.
+A user can begin the tutorial at any point by simply checking out the branch that corresponds to the previous part.